Port Whitby and Port Perry Railway: Route

 The PW&PP ran almost due north from a dock at Port Whitby to its own two-story station in Whitby, then a meandering northward path through the Oak Ridges Moraine with stations at Brooklin, Myrtle, south of Manchester, east of Prince Albert and finally running northeast into Port Perry.
 The WPP&L extension to Lindsay ran northward adding stations at Seagrave, Sonya, and Manilla Junction (between Manilla and Cresswell), and then turned sharply east through Mariposa and Ops, before joining the Midland Railway southwest of Lindsay.
 In Lindsay, the WPP&L joined with the Victoria Railway at Union Station.
 When the competing T&N stated north out of Uxbridge in 1883, a connecting spur was added to the WPP&L, running southeast from Manilla to meet the T&N just outside Blackwater at a location known as Blackwater Junction.

 The section from Port Perry to Manilla Junction was abandoned in 1937, directing traffic from Lindsay along the spur to the T&N at Blackwater Junction, which led more directly to Toronto.
 The rest of the line south from Port Perry was pulled up shortly thereafter in 1941, leaving only the sections south of the CNR in use as industrial spurs on the Whitby lakeshore until 1978.
 The section from Lindsay to Blackwater remained in operation until 1991.

 The main station in Port Perry was later moved from its original position on the lakeshore at Palmer Park across Water Street to form a portion of the collection of buildings at Water and Mary.
 The last remaining portion of the line itself was under the Roadhouse Motor Hotel where it crossed Scugog Street, but disappeared when the site was redeveloped by Shopper's Drug Mart.

 Although the last portions of the main railbed were removed in 1941, most of the route can be seen in aerial and satellite photography to this day.
 It is particularly prominent as it runs northwest out of Port Perry before turning northeast towards Lindsay.
 A small portion of the former railbed forms Old Rail Line street in Port Perry, just north of the final location of the station.
-The section from Blackwater to Lindsay, remaining in active use until the 1990s, now for a major part of the Beaver River Wetland Trail, and forms a portion of the Trans Canada Trail.
+The section from Blackwater to Lindsay, remaining in active use until the 1990s, now forms a major part of the Beaver River Wetland Trail, and forms a portion of the Trans Canada Trail.